-Downloadable social stories (in Word format), with pictures of the theatres and productions, are available several months in advance of the performances.
+Downloadable social narratives (in Word format), with pictures of the theatres and productions, are available several months in advance of the performances.
 These are designed to personalize the experience for each attendee with autism spectrum disorders.
+TDF also produced a video social narrative that describes how best to navigate Times Square.

 If you would like to support the work of the Autism Theatre Initiative, please click to make a donation.